Umberto Saba: Life and career

 Saba was a keen reader who kept pet birds and studied the violin. ^{(pp. xix, 528)} In 1897 he transferred from the Gymnasium to a commercial college, the Imperial Academy of Commerce and Navigation, and then went to work in the office of a customs agent.

-As a boy and a young man he was of a shy and solitary character, with just a few friends, among whom were his cousin Giorgio Fano and the other great Triestine poet Virgilio Giotti.
+As a young man, he was of a shy and solitary character, with just a few friends, among whom were his cousin Giorgio Fano and Triestine poet Virgilio Giotti.